 1. Academic Standing (Qualitative Component)

-Coursework students receiving US Federal Student Aid must maintain a cumulative Grade Point Average (GPA) of 4.0 or greater to remain eligible for US Federal Student Aid.
+Undergraduate and Postgraduate coursework students receiving US Federal Student Aid in programs, other than students in the Bachelor of Medicine/Bachelor of Surgery (MBBS), or Bachelor of Dental Surgery (BDS) or Bachelor of Oral Health (BOH) programs, must maintain a cumulative Grade Point Average (GPA) of 4.0 or greater to remain eligible for US Federal Student Aid.

 Students enrolled in Bachelor of Medicine and Bachelor of Surgery, Bachelor of Dental Surgery or Bachelor of Oral Health are reviewed for Satisfactory Academic Progress at the end of each Academic Year.